The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Nitrosamines vary wildly by country, with US cigarettes having at least 20% more than Australian varieties.

-Curing practises are very important, as foreign cigarettes often use a cured variety of tobacco known as “bright tobacco”, which is lighter in colour and contains less nitrosamines.
+Curing practises are very important, as foreign cigarettes often use a cured variety known as “bright tobacco”, which is lighter in colour and contains less nitrosamines.
 American cigarettes tend to contain “burley tobacco,”, which contains more.
-Different fertilisers create higher nitrosamine levels, and so do different strains of the tobacco plant.
+Different fertilisers create higher nitrosamine levels, as do different strains of the tobacco plant.

-This study followed smokers as they smoked for 24 hours, without altering their habits.
-They dropped all their cigarette butts into a special container provided.
-The scientists calculated their 24 intake of NNN and NNK respectively, the two worst nitrosamines in tobacco.
+This study followed smokers as they smoked for 24 hours, collecting all their cigarette butts into a special container.
+The scientists calculated their 24 hour intake of NNN and NNK respectively, the two worst nitrosamines in tobacco.
 For each country, they were…

 USA (New York) – 3140ng and 1490ng.